toobutta/Auterity-Dream/docs/CENTRALIZED_API_SDK_REPOSITORY.md

-# 📚 **CENTRALIZED API/SDK REPOSITORY FOR AUTERITY**
+# 📚 **CENTRALIZED API/SDK REPOSITORY FOR AUTERIT

-## **Overview**
+Y

+* *

+#

+# **Overvie

+w

+* *

 This document outlines the design and implementation of a comprehensive, centralized repository for all APIs, SDKs, templates, cookbooks, and best practices used within Auterity and made available to customers.
-The repository serves as the single source of truth for all integration knowledge and enables efficient workflow generation and AI-powered automation.
+The repository serves as the single source of truth for all integration knowledge and enables efficient workflow generation and AI-powered automation

----
+.

+--

+- #

-## 🏗️ **REPOSITORY ARCHITECTURE**
+# 🏗️ **REPOSITORY ARCHITECTUR

+E

+* *

+#

-### **Core Repository Structure**
+## **Core Repository Structur

+e

+* *

 ```typescript
 interface CentralizedRepository {